 Inlays and onlays replace the decayed portions of the chewing surface of molar.
 Our doctors aim to preserve as much of the natural tooth as possible to help you achieve optimal oral health.
-Inlays and onlays placed at Fort Bend Dental in Missouri City, TX, can repair decayed teeth without the need for a full dental crown.
+Inlays and onlays placed at Fort Bend Dental in Missouri City, Richmond, or Rosenberg, TX, can repair decayed teeth without the need for a full dental crown.
 If you are suffering from a sore tooth, you may have tooth decay.
 You can depend on our team to provide a conservative solution providing relief, restored function, and beautiful aesthetics.

 Are You in Need of an Inlay or Onlay?

 If you are experiencing pain or sensitivity in a particular tooth, you may have a cavity.
 You may also feel pain in that tooth if you consume food or drinks that are hot or cold, or simply when biting down.
 To preserve as much of your tooth structure as possible, you should seek treatment right away if you are experiencing a toothache that does not subside within a day or so.
 Inlays and onlays are designed specifically to repair molars.
 To qualify for an inlay or onlay, you must have enough healthy tooth structure to support the restoration.
 Teeth that are too decayed will likely require a dental crown.
 Inlays are used to replace decayed tissue on the chewing surface of the molar, whereas onlays are used to replace the chewing surface as well as one or more cusps.

 Inlays and onlays are a conservative solution that can allow us to restore your tooth by preserving the maximum amount of healthy tissue.